RIAEvangelist/node-parrot-drone/projects/common.md

 Mass storage info state list.

 Triggered : when a mass storage info changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MassStorageInfoStateListChanged ` event from the drone :

 ```javascript